meenulekha/tp/docs/UserGuide.md

 2. Download the latest `HackLink.jar` from [here](https://github.com/AY2324S2-CS2103T-F12-4/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your HakcLink application.
+3. Copy the file to the folder you want to use as the _home folder_ for your HackLink application.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar HackLink.jar` command to run the application.<br>